Ulisses Garcia: Werder Bremen

 On 26 May 2015, Werder Bremen announced their signing of Garcia.
 Garcia joined the Bundesliga club on a three-year contract.
 With Santiago García recovering from a long-standing injury, Ulisses Garcia went into the season as first-choice left back ahead of Janek Sternberg.
 Upon Santiago García's return, Ulisses Garcia was mostly deployed in left midfield.

 Young Boys

 In June 2018, Garcia joined Swiss Super League side BSC Young Boys on a four-year contract.
 The transfer fee paid to Werder Bremen was reported as €800,000.

 Marseille

 In January 2024, Garcia signed for Ligue 1 club Marseille on a four-and-a-half-year deal for a reported fee of €3 million.

+On 2 February 2026, Garcia joined Sassuolo in Italy on loan with an option to buy.

 International career

 Garcia is eligible to play for all three countries.
 However, he has appeared exclusively for Switzerland in youth international, with seven appearances for the Swiss U19s, 17 with the U21 team.

 He was first called up to the Switzerland national football team in June 2017 for games against Belarus and Faroe Islands, but did not play.
 He made his debut on 1 September 2021 in a friendly against Greece, a 2–1 home victory.
 He substituted Silvan Widmer at half-time.